wpswings/woo-one-click-upsell-funnel/README.txt

 Most of the major WordPress page builders like Elementor, WPBakery, Divibuilders, Thrivearchitect, and other WordPress page builders are supported.

-== Changelog ==
+== Changelog =

+= 3.0.1 =
+* Other: Issues and Bugs Fixed.

 = 3.0.0 =
-* New: Funnel features - Global Funnel, Exclusive Offer, Smart Offer Upgrade.
+* New: Funnel features - Global Funnel, Exclusive Offer, and Smart Offer Upgrade.
 * New: Global feature - Smart Skip If Already Purchased.
 * New: Offer feature - Offer Image.
 * New: Shortcodes - Offer Quantity and Urgency Timer.